It's important to have a plan in place to pay employees if a disaster strikes.

 Payroll may not seem as significant a component of your business continuity plan as, say, protocols for evacuation and for data recovery, but it is a factor.
 Employees may face real financial costs that stem from disaster recovery, anywhere from the small (buying bottled water) to the large (rebuilding housing).
 Disaster aid and insurance checks may be slow in coming, so getting employees the money that they earned in a timely and efficient manner can go a long way toward helping them recover and contribute to the organization's success.

 Have Alternative Payroll Options

 Because people need money to help recover from a disaster, banks will most likely be operational before most other organizations in the post-disaster period.
-According to the Federal Reserve, banks have robust requirements to ensure they can operate in times of disaster.
-Because of these regulations, payments on credit and debit cards will likely be processed after a disaster, while ATMs will be dispensing cash, quite possibly before your office is able to open.
+Banks have robust requirements to ensure they can operate in times of disaster.
+As a result, payments on credit and debit cards will likely be processed after a disaster, while ATMs will be dispensing cash, quite possibly before your office is able to open.

 Use Payroll Cards to Help Meet Needs

 Payroll cards can be incorporated into the business disaster plan to help get workers the pay they've earned on time and in a form that they can use to cover regular personal expenses, as well as expenses related to recovery.
 Paper checks may not be able to be processed and distributed in time to accommodate employee needs and meet payroll regulations.

 The redundancies in your system should be able to accommodate transfers of funds and allow for operations to resume off-site.
 They can't do anything about paper checks that were ruined by floodwaters.
 As you develop your organization's disaster recovery plan, consider alternative payroll options, such as payroll cards, which may allow your organization to remain compliant and give your team the ability to get their lives quickly back on track.